Gardening here is different. Learn more, grow more.

 Short courses are bundles of 5 self-paced, online courses.
 Click on each short course above to see the complete schedule.
 There are no live weekly class reviews for short courses but you do have direct email access to course instructors.
 A certificate of completion will be provided to participants upon completion of all courses.
 No refunds.

-- To obtain certification, trainees must complete 7 online classes and watch two webinar recordings and pass the comprehensive final (open-book, research encouraged) with a 70% or better
+• To obtain certification, trainees must complete 8 online classes and pass the comprehensive final (open-book, research encouraged) with a 70% or better

 The online class content is up-to-date, engaging, self-paced and includes integrated readings, videos, activities and quizzes.
 Courses are science-based and specific to Colorado’s unique (and challenging!) climate, soil, environment, insects, wildlife, and plants.